Tyler-Gosselin/my-git-project/README.md

 # My Git Project

-> My code for the git project
+> My code for the git project.

-> This was done while attending the Bottega bootcamp
+- This was done while attending the Bottega coding course